 The First Tee National School Program integrates golf motor skill development with character education and wellness.
 It’s a winning combination!
-Read about our independent case study research outcomes and what physical educators engaged in the program have to say.
+Read about our independent case study research outcomes, PGA of America school golf program independent review results, and what physical educators engaged in the program have to say.
 Research results »

 Ready to get started?